-- Indicative or binding OELs are established, based on sufficient evidence, in relation to a 16 - reference period of a typical 8-hour working day, i.e. as 8-hour time weighted average (TWA) 17 - exposure limits.
-Further, they are generally set on the basis of a nominal 40-hour working 18 - 19 week and for a working lifetime of 40 years (48 weeks/year; 5 days/week; i.e. 9600 days or - 20 76,800 hours).
+Indicative or binding OELs are established, based on sufficient evidence, in relation to a reference period of a typical 8-hour working day, i.e. as 8-hour time weighted average (TWA) exposure limits.
+Further, they are generally set on the basis of a nominal 40-hour working week and for a working lifetime of 40 years (48 weeks/year; 5 days/week; i.e. 9600 days or 76,800 hours).
 The assumed respiratory volume is 10 m3/8 hours (SCOEL 2017).
-OELs can be - 21 derived for non-carcinogenic substances and for carcinogenic substances for which a MoA - based threshold can be identified.
-22 - 23 A stepwise approach for selection of the point of departure and application of adjustment - 24 factors (extrapolation from animals to humans, in case animal data is used), variability factors - 25 (variability among workers) and uncertainty factors (considering uncertainties related to - 26 individual studies or to a set of studies) is explained in Frame 6 of the SCOEL methodology for - 27 derivation of OELs (2017): "To derive an OEL, an effect (or mechanism) and the corresponding - 28 concentration at which this occurs, identified from an experimental or epidemiological study, is - 29 selected as the point of departure (POD).
-Both, the concentration and the effect observed in - 30 the study may not exactly match the exposure and/or response of workers.
-In this case, the - 31 - experimental data are adjusted to the workers' situation using adjustment factors.
-The 32 variability among workers (intraspecies variability) is accounted for by a variability factor. - 33 Moreover, the data obtained from any study are usually imprecise and the impact of this - 34 inherent uncertainty within the data is considered and may require the use of uncertainty - factors when recommending an OEL" (SCOEL 2017).
-35 - 36 Furthermore, it is relevant to notice that "The PoD, adjustment, variability and uncertainty - 37 factors are specific for a given chemical agent and based on the entire available database, - considering consistency and interdependence of effects and mechanisms [...] without using 38 - 39 specific defaults.
-The SCOEL applies this comprehensive approach that considers the - 40 importance of interdependence which may not result in the simple product of the individual - parts" (SCOEL 2017).
-41 - 42 Section R.8.4.3 of this guidance, provides guidance on the use of assessment factors for - Derived No-Effect Levels (DNELs): "In principle, all data on a specific substance need to be 43 - 44 reviewed thoroughly in order to use, as far as possible, substance-specific information for the - 45 establishment of appropriate values for the various assessment factors.
-When substance- - specific information is not available, data on analogues, which act with the same mode of 46 - action as the chemical under consideration, should be taken into account.
-However, when the 47 - 48 available data do not allow the derivation of substance-specific or analogue-specific
+OELs can be derived for non-carcinogenic substances and for carcinogenic substances for which a MoA based threshold can be identified.

+A stepwise approach for selection of the point of departure and application of adjustment factors (extrapolation from animals to humans, in case animal data are used), variability factors (variability among workers) and uncertainty factors (considering uncertainties related to individual studies or to a set of studies) is explained in Frame 6 of the SCOEL methodology for derivation of OELs (2017): "To derive an OEL, an effect (or mechanism) and the corresponding concentration at which this occurs, identified from an experimental or epidemiological study, is selected as the point of departure (POD).
+Both, the concentration and the effect observed in the study may not exactly match the exposure and/or response of workers.
+In this case, the experimental data are adjusted to the workers' situation using adjustment factors.
+The variability among workers (intraspecies variability) is accounted for by a variability factor.
+Moreover, the data obtained from any study are usually imprecise and the impact of this inherent uncertainty within the data is considered and may require the use of uncertainty factors when recommending an OEL" (SCOEL 2017).

+Furthermore, it is relevant to notice that "The PoD, adjustment, variability and uncertainty factors are specific for a given chemical agent and based on the entire available database, considering consistency and interdependence of effects and mechanisms [...] without using specific defaults.
+The SCOEL applies this comprehensive approach that considers the importance of interdependence which may not result in the simple product of the individual parts" (SCOEL 2017).

+Section R.8.4.3 of this guidance, provides guidance on the use of assessment factors for Derived No-Effect Levels (DNELs): "In principle, all data on a specific substance need to be reviewed thoroughly in order to use, as far as possible, substance-specific information for the establishment of appropriate values for the various assessment factors.
+When substance-specific information is not available, data on analogues, which act with the same mode of action as the chemical under consideration, should be taken into account.
+However, when the available data do not allow the derivation of substance-specific or analogue-specific assessment factors, default assessment factors should be applied.
+Although very often necessary to rely upon, the default assessment factors represent a fall back position rather than the starting point".
+Detailed information on default assessment factors is available in Section R.8.4.3 and further reported in Table R.8-6 of this guidance.